framer/FramerXDocs/canvas.md

 ### Zoom

-You can use the Zoom tool \(or use the shorthand "Z"\) to quickly zoom in and out on anything that is on your canvas.
+You can use the Zoom tool \(or use the shorthand `Z`\) to quickly zoom in and out on anything that is on your canvas.
 You can zoom the canvas to as small as 10% \(to get a great overview of all your Frames\) or zoom in all the way up to 3200% to focus on the nitty gritty.

 ![](.gitbook/assets/canvas-zoom-2x.jpg)